adguse/crispy-garbanzo/proposal.md

  Tip: Your custom data structure can be composed of or extensions of data structures that you have learned and used in previous programming assignments.
 We're looking for decisions about how to build a high-level data structure that will likely have lower-level components.

 ## Problem Description

-The problem our team would like to solve is to create a program that allows the user to discover what classes they need to take over the course of their remaining years at UW Madison depending on their major.
-Our scheduler will generate a four year plan for students based on what classes they have already taken and avoiding classes that would be difficult to take at the same time.
+Briefly describe a problem that your team would like to solve.
+Describe at a high level a program that could solve that problem.

 ## Questions to answer for Exercise #2

-1. Name: Schedule Generator
+1. Name: Give your project proposal a name (and edit the top line of this file)

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

 Output would be in an excel file or google sheets file that contain a recommended schedule with lectures already choosen out for you.
 The program will automatically choose non-confliting lectures and will make sure your classes keep you on track towards your major.
+The classes choosen will be preferred towards your prefernces, early morning or late at night, how far can your classes be depending on your transportation, etc.

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.